vlayer-xyz/vlayer/book/src/advanced/proving.md

 The vlayer node provides two proving modes:

-- `DEV` - Intended for development and testing only.
-It executes code and verifies the correctness of execution but doesn't perform actual proving.
-In this mode, the Verifier contract will check the correctness of computations, but it can be cheated by a malicious prover.
+- `DEV` - For development and testing only.
+It executes code and verifies the correctness of the execution, but doesn't perform any actual proving.
+In this mode, the `Verifier` contract verifies the correctness of computations, but it can be cheated by a malicious `Prover`.
 - `PRODUCTION` - Intended for production and final testing.
 It performs actual proving.

 > By default, the vlayer node operates in DEV mode.